Top Law Schools In Nevada

 Which Law School In Nevada Has The Highest Ranking?

 The William S. Boyd School of Law (UNLV) in Nevada has the highest ranking.
-The school is ranked 78th nationally by U.S. News & World Report, reflecting the school’s strong academic programs and faculty expertise.
-The law school, in addition, is ranked 13th in part-time law.
-The school is the only accredited law school in Nevada, making the school the premier choice for legal education in the state.
+The school is ranked 79th nationally by U.S. News & World Report, reflecting the school’s strong academic programs and faculty expertise.
+The law school, in addition, is ranked 18th in part-time law.
+The school is the only accredited law school in Nevada, making it the premier choice for legal education in the state.
 The school offers a Juris Doctor (JD) degree, a Master of Laws (LL.M.) in Gaming Law, and several dual-degree programs.

-Boyd Law School is renowned for strong programs in legal writing and dispute resolution.
-The legal writing program is ranked 2nd in the nation, and the dispute resolution program is ranked 7th, according to U.S. News and World Report.
-The school’s health care law (ranked 36th) and clinical training (ranked 38th) programs are renowned as well.
-The recognition of the contracts or commercial law program of the school (ranked 41st) reflects the school’s comprehensive curriculum.
+Boyd Law School is renowned for its strong specialty programs.
+According to the 2025 U.S. News & World Report rankings, the school’s Legal Writing program is ranked #1 in the nation, while its Dispute Resolution program is ranked #9.
+The Health Care Law program ranks #36, and the Clinical Training program is ranked #38.
+These top placements highlight Boyd’s comprehensive curriculum and its continued national recognition in key areas of legal education.
 The specializations provide students with robust training in essential legal skills.
 The law school boasts a diverse and experienced faculty, many of whom are recognized experts in their fields.
 Faculty members actively contribute to legal scholarship and bring practical experience into the classroom.
 Professor Keith A. Rowley is a notable faculty member of commercial law, an elected member of the American Law Institute, and a Uniform Law Commissioner.
 Professor Jean Starlin is another notable faculty member of dispute resolution and the director of the Saltman Center for Conflict Resolution.

 Which Law School In Nevada Is The Best To Study Health Law?